scalar-labs/helm-charts/docs/configure-custom-values-scalardb-graphql.md

 ### Image configurations

 You must set `image.repository`.
-Please specify the container repository information that you pull the ScalarDB GraphQL container image.
+Be sure to specify the ScalarDB GraphQL container image so that you can pull the image from the container repository.

 ```yaml
 image: